jc19chaoj/Sound_prediction/README.md

 Inference:

-  Run "python synthesize.py <check_point_number>" to generate audio from a short video based on the training result.
+  Run "python synthesize.py <check_point_number> <video_id>" to generate audio from a short video based on the training result.